hamadro/nextend-accordion-menu/readme.txt

 5. Screenshot from the theme management, set everything without CSS coding.

 == Changelog ==

+= 9.1.9 =
+* Fix: CSS is not loaded on backend

+= 9.1.8 =
+* Feature: plugin supports custom wp-content dir location

 = 9.1.7 =
 * Feature: New 2D and 3D animation for the accordion effect.